The Regulatory Burden

 Compliance Objectives

-Government agencies work with multiple frameworks to achieve their compliance objectives.
+Government agencies work with multiple frameworks to achieve their compliance and security objectives.
 For example, NIST 800-53 helps agencies assess the data security protocols they need while NIST 800-171 does the same for government contractors that handle “confidential, unclassified information.”

 More “traditional” data can also be secured with other frameworks.
 Credit card data can fall under the PCI DSS framework.
 Health information is governed by the HIPAA Security Rule, which now maps to the NIST frameworks.